dludemann/test/content/case-studies.md

       bottom_spacing: 10
     description:
       text: >-
-        It might be hard to believe that we can get the results for our clients that we claim, so we've put together some specific results driven case studies to show the life change with new photos.
+        It might be hard to believe that our clients get the results that we claim, so we've compiled stories from some of the guys we've worked with.
+Scroll through the stories below to see the real life changes that have happened as a result of the photos.
-      text_color: black
+      text_color: '#000000'
-      top_spacing: 30
+      top_spacing: 10
-      bottom_spacing: 30
+      bottom_spacing: 90
     cta:
       text_color:
       top_spacing: